 Step 4: Shop Drawings

-Finally, it was time to prepare the design drawings in CAD, including finalized floor plans, elevations, sections, and details.
+Finally, it was time to prepare the shop drawings, including finalized floor plans, elevations, sections, and details.
 One of these, the drawing for the fireplace, is shown below; I did all these in 11×17 format, just for convenience, instead of the more common 24×36 size.

 I also blew up some of the architectural details (below) and printed them for the shop crew so they would be able to visualize them better.
 The fireplace ended up being painted to look like stone, but there was no need to show it on this drawing.